Some Thoughts on Reading, Writing and Teaching Poetry by Chard deNiord

 Poetry has exploded in America over the past fifty years, largely due to the Internet and the publication of thousands of new books of poetry each year.
 It’s rampant in advertising and at small presses.
 And yet it remains largely a secret discipline for a lot of aspiring poets.
 In an essay I wrote for Plume a few years ago titled “Can Poetry Save America” I observed the following:

-Poetry is a transformational language with the capacity to issue passports to its readers for entering transcendent realms of awareness where the mind broadens and affections deepen; where strange associations make striking new sense, where unlike things coalesce in figurative magic; where miniscule details turn into immense particulars; where “language means more and sounds better” (Charles Wright), where language finds form and verbal music, where language ends and silence begins, where the sayable defers to the unsayable.
+Poetry is a transformative language with the capacity to issue passports to its readers for entering transcendent realms of awareness where the mind broadens and affections deepen; where strange associations make striking new sense; where unlike things coalesce in figurative magic; where miniscule details turn into immense particulars; where “language means more and sounds better”, as Charles Wright has claimed so succinctly; where language ends and silence begins; where the sayable defers profoundly to the unsayable.

 Chard deNiord is the author of seven books of poetry, most recently In My Unknowing (University of Pittsburgh Press 2020) and Interstate (U. of Pittsburgh, 2015).
 He is also the author of two books of interviews with eminent American poets titled Sad Friends, Drowned Lovers, Stapled Songs, Conversations and Reflections on 20th Century Poetry (Marick Press, 2011) and I Would Lie To You If I Could (University of Pittsburgh Press, 2018).
 He co-founded the New England College MFA program in 2001 and the Ruth Stone Foundation in 2011.
 He served as poet laureate of Vermont from 2015 to 2019 and taught English and Creative Writing for twenty-two years at Providence College, where is now a Professor Emeritus.
 He lives in Westminster West, Vt. with his wife, the painter, Liz Hawkes deNiord.